liferay/liferay-central-test-2/upgrade/7.0/BREAKING_CHANGES.markdown

-# Breaking Changes for Liferay 7.0
+# What are the Breaking Changes for Liferay 7.0?

-## Introduction

-This document present a chronological list of changes that break existing functionality, APIs or any contract with third party liferay developers or users.
+This document presents a chronological list of changes that break existing functionality, APIs, or contracts with third party liferay developers or users.
 We try our best to minimize these disruptions, but sometimes they are unavoidable.

-The following type of changes are documented here:
+Here are some of the types of changes documented in this file:

-* Functionality removed or replaced
+* Functionality that is removed or replaced
-* Incompatible API changes: Any changes done to public Java or JavaScript APIs
+* API incompatibilities: Changes to public Java or JavaScript APIs
-* Changes in context variables made available for templates
+* Changes to context variables available to templates
 * Changes in CSS classes available to Liferay themes and portlets
-* Configuration changes: Changes in portal.properties and other configuration files
+* Configuration changes: Changes in configuration files, like portal.properties, system.properties, etc.
-* Execution requirements: Java version, J2EE Version, Browser versions, ...
+* Execution requirements: Java version, J2EE Version, browser versions, etc.
-* Warnings deprecations or end of support: For example, that a certain relevant feature or API will be dropped in an upcoming version.
+* Deprecations or end of support: For example, warning that a certain feature or API will be dropped in an upcoming version.
-* Recommendations: For example when a new API is introduced to replace an old API that is also kept for backwards compatibility.
+* Recommendations: For example, recommending using a newly introduced API that replaces an old API, in spite of the old API being kept in Liferay Portal for backwards compatibility.

-## Changes
+## Breaking Changes

-Each change is described in a section that starts with a brief title describing the change.
-Each section must contain the following information:
+Each change must have a brief descriptive title and contain the following

-1. Date: Format must be 2014-02-25
+information:

+* *Date:* Specify the date you submitted the change.
+Format the date as *YYYY-MM-DD* (e.g., 2014-02-25).
-2. What changed: Identify the component that was affected and the type of change that was made.
+* *What changed?* Identify the affected component and the type of change that was made.
-3. Who is affected: Is it an end user?
+* *Who is affected?* Is it an end user?
 A developer?
 If the only affected people are those using a certain feature or API, say so.
-4. How do I update my code: Explain the changes necessary to update client code (when appropriate).
+* *How should I update my code?* Explain any client code changes required.
-5. Why did this change happen: Explain the reasoning that justified a breaking change vs folowing a deprecation process.
+* *Why was this change made?* Explain the reason for the change.
+If applicable, justify why the breaking change was made instead of following a deprecation process.

+Here's the template to use for each breaking change:

-### [Title]
+### `[Title]`
 Date:

 #### What changed?

 #### Who is affected?

-#### How do I update my code?
+#### How should I update my code?

-#### Why did this change happen?
+#### Why was this change made?